Patient Care is Still Our Priority

 In light of COVID-19, we’ve made some changes to ensure the safety of our patients and staff.

 We have put new practices in place for in-clinic visits!
 Spaced scheduling, sanitation between visits, protective gear, frequent hand-washing and health monitoring are just many of the steps we are taking.
-For all the details, please read the Infection and Control Guidance below.
+For all the details, feel free to read the Infection and Control Guidance below.

 Whether your hearing devices need to be serviced, you have questions, or you’re looking for accessories and batteries - we can fulfill most requests without you having to leave your car!
 Just phone ahead, pull up and we will come to you.

-- No walk-in service at this time - appointment is necessary for all services except pick-up of supplies.
+- Limited walk-in service at this time - appointment is recommended for all services except pick-up of supplies.

 - If you are experiencing any Covid-19 symptoms - please stay home and self-isolate.